Ford F-Series (ninth generation): Models

-As part of the 4x4 off-road package, they were available with several skid plates underneath.
+As part of the 4×4 off-road package, they were available with several skid plates underneath.
 After 1997, the heavier-duty models were split from the Ford F-150.
 These lines of trucks were called the 1999 Ford Super Duty.
-Because of these changes in design, service technicians started to refer to the first Power Strokes as an OBS or Old Body Style to avoid confusion from the similar Super Duty 7.3 Power Stroke parts.
-The F-150 could be had with either short (6.5') or long (8') beds with either regular or extended cab.
-The F-250 and F-350 trucks were only available with long beds (8 ft.) except in 1996 and 1997, the F-250 HD could be had in an extended cab/short bed or crew cab/short bed model.
-The crew cab short bed and extended cab short bed trucks are very rare, as they were only produced for a little over a year.
-Despite the OBS (ninth generation) officially ending production in 1997, models were still produced until March of 1998.
-These trucks had been planned out prior to the end of 1997 and are still titled as 1997 trucks, yet the manufacturing date on some trucks reads as late as 3/98.
+Because of these design changes, service technicians started to refer to the first Power Strokes as an OBS or Old Body Style to avoid confusion from the similar Super Duty 7.3L Power Stroke parts.
+The F-150 could be had with either short (6.5') or long (8') beds with either regular or extended cab (SuperCab).
+The F-250 and F-350 trucks were only available with long beds (8 ft.) except in 1996 and 1997, when the short bed was available with the F-250 HD SuperCab or Crew Cab.
+The short-bed F-250 HDs were only available with the 7.3L Power Stroke or 7.5L V8 engines, and were only produced for a little over a year.
+The OBS (ninth generation) officially ended production in December 1997.

-It also should be noted that on some F-250 single cab trucks, the front axle is not in fact the Dana 50 Twin Traction Beam, but the even lighter Dana 44 Twin Traction Beam found on the F150 and Bronco.
+Some regular cab F-250 models have a Dana 44 Twin-Traction Beam found on the F-150 and Bronco instead of the heavier Dana 50 Twin-Traction Beam.
 These trucks are distinguished by their significantly smaller locking hubs.

 Variants

 Medium-duty F-Series

-As a running change during the 1994 model year, Ford revised the exterior of its medium-duty (F-600 through F-800) trucks for the first time since their 1980 redesign.
+As a running change during the 1994 model year, Ford revised the exterior of its medium-duty trucks for the first time since their 1980 redesign, beginning with the F-800.
 A tilting-cowl hood was made standard with a redesigned hood and grille; turn signals were relocated besides the headlamps.
-The cowl badging was revised, with a singular "F-Series" badge replacing the previous stamped model designation.
+The cowl badging was revised, with a singular "F-Series" badge replacing the previous specific model designation.
+For 1995, the F-600 was discontinued while the F-700's exterior was refreshed.
+The F-700 was discontinued for 1999.

-In contrast to F-Series pickup trucks, medium-duty trucks saw few changes to the interior; the dashboard controls and steering column were retained from 1980.
+In contrast to F-Series pickup trucks, medium-duty trucks saw few changes to the interior; the dashboard controls and steering column were essentially the same as those from 1980.

-While medium-duty trucks were still offered with a 7.0L gasoline V8 (a 6.1L V8 was discontinued after 1991), the model line was primarily powered by diesel-fueled engines.
+While medium-duty trucks were still offered with a 7.0L gasoline V8 (the 6.1L V8 was discontinued after 1991), the model line was primarily powered by diesel-fueled engines.
 Instead of the Navistar T444E V8 engine used by the F-250/F-350, the medium-duty trucks used inline-6 diesels (the Caterpillar 3126 and the Cummins 6BT/ISB).

-For 1999, the F-600 through F-800 were discontinued alongside the derivative B-Series bus chassis.
-While the latter has not been replaced, Ford reentered the medium-duty truck segment for 2000 with the Ford F-650/F-750 Super Duty, developed as part of a joint venture with Navistar.
+For 2000, the F-800 was discontinued alongside the derivative B-Series bus chassis.
+While the latter has not been replaced, Ford re-entered the medium-duty truck segment for 2000 with the Ford F-650/F-750 Super Duty, developed as part of a joint venture with Navistar.